-Brute-force attacks on SSH services are one of the most common threats facing Linux servers exposed to the internet.
-Automated scripts scan for open SSH ports and attempt login combinations continuously, hoping to guess weak credentials.
-Fail2Ban provides an effective layer of defence against these attacks by monitoring authentication logs and automatically blocking IP addresses that show malicious behaviour.
+Brute-force attacks on SSH services represent one of the most persistent threats facing Linux servers connected to the internet.
+Automated scripts scan for open SSH ports around the clock, cycling through username and password combinations in hopes of guessing weak credentials.
+Fail2Ban provides an effective layer of defence against these attacks by monitoring authentication logs and automatically blocking IP addresses that exhibit malicious behaviour.

 This guide covers how to install and configure Fail2Ban to protect SSH and web services on Ubuntu servers.
-It walks through the setup process, common configuration mistakes that reduce effectiveness, and the steps needed to harden the configuration for production use.
+It walks through the complete setup process, explains how jails work, covers common configuration mistakes that reduce effectiveness, and describes the steps needed to harden your configuration for production use.

 How Fail2Ban Works

 Fail2Ban monitors log files for patterns that match known attack signatures.
 When a pattern is detected repeatedly, Fail2Ban updates the server firewall to block the offending IP address.
-The blocking is temporary by default but can be extended for persistent attackers.
+The blocking is temporary by default but can be extended for persistent attackers who return after their ban expires.

 The tool operates on a concept of jails.
 Each jail monitors a specific log file for specific patterns and applies an action when those patterns match.
 The default installation includes sensible jail configurations for SSH, Apache, and Nginx out of the box.
-You can enable, disable, or customise these jails based on your server setup.
+You can enable, disable, or customise these jails based on your server setup and traffic patterns.

-When Fail2Ban identifies an IP that exceeds the failure threshold within the defined time window, it adds that IP to the firewall rules.
+When Fail2Ban identifies an IP that exceeds the failure threshold within the defined time window, it adds that IP to the firewall rules managed by iptables or nftables.
 Connections from the blocked IP are refused at the network level, preventing the attacker from consuming server resources or attempting further logins.
+This automated response happens within seconds of detecting the malicious behaviour, which is far faster than manual intervention could achieve.

 Installing Fail2Ban on Ubuntu